Who needs takeout when you can make this delicious Thai favorite at home? The quick stir-fry is perfect for a weeknight one dish meal.

 - Heat the remaining 1 tablespoon vegetable oil in a wok or large skillet.
 Add the eggs and cook 1 minute or until scrambled.
 Remove from the pan and set aside.
 Add the pork to the pan and sauté 2 to 3 minutes or until browned.
 Set aside along with the eggs.

 - Add additional oil to the pan if dry.
-Add the garlic and broccoli.
+Add the garlic, cabbage, broccoli, mushrooms, carrot, and onion.
 Cover and cook 3 to 4 minutes, stirring occasionally, until the broccoli is tender.
 Add the noodles, soy sauce mixture, pork, and egg to the pan.
 Cook 3 minutes or until the mixture is hot and the sauce is slightly thickened, tossing to coat evenly.
 Sprinkle with green onions before serving.

 Pro Tip: Slice the pork just before it thaws completely.
 Slightly frozen meat is easier to slice thinly.